 Selected problems of a medico-legal nature presented in a way which enables the lawyer to handle legal problems of another discipline.
-Topics: typical medical case management both by the practitioner and hospital, problems of disability evaluation and rehabilition, the application of forensic sciences to the settlement of disputes, the doctor as an expert witness, regulation and liability of those engaged in the health professions, public health regulation, mediconoral problems such as abortion and sterilization, legal problems of addition and issues which arise as a result of innovations in medicine such as human experimentation, transplantation and anatomical ciffs.
+Topics: typical medical case management both by the practitioner and hospital, problems of disability evaluation and rehabilitation, the application of forensic sciences to the settlement of disputes, the doctor as an expert witness, regulation and liability of those engaged in the health professions, public health regulation, medicomoral problems such as abortion and sterilization, legal problems of addition and issues which arise as a result of innovations in medicine such as human experimentation, transplantation and anatomical cifts.

-It is desirable that students have completed 90.112 Legal System - Torts
+It is desirable that students have completed 90.112 Legal System - Torts.

-90.210 The High Court of Australia S2 Hpw4 C3
+90.210 The High Court of Australia

-The role of the High Court of Australia as a legal, political and social institution in the framework of Australian government.
-Topics include: the relationship of the High Court to the other institutions of government; the relationship of the Court to other courts within the judicial system; the historical development of the Court and its distinctive features through different periods of that development; the Courts composition and internal working, its style of legal reasoning, its contribution to the development of distinctively Australian law in selected areas and the place of its individual members in the Australian judicial tradition.
+The role of the High Court of Australia as a legal, political and social institution in the Iranework of Australian government.
+Topics Include: the relationship of the High Court to the other institutions of government; the relationship of the Court to other courts within the judicial system; the historical development of the Court and its distinctive features through different periods of that development; the Courts composition and internal working, its style of legal reasoning, its contribution to the development of distinctively Australian law in selected areas and the place of its individual members in the Australian judicial tradition.
 The subject is divided broadly into four parts.
-It the structure and operation of the Court, 2. the Courts role and record in public law; 3. the Courts role and record in private law; and 4. an analysis, building on the earlier parts, of issues relating to the judicial process in the Court.
+The structure and operation of the Court; 2 the Courts role and record in public law; 3, the Courts role and record in private law; and 4, an analysis, building on the earlier parts, of issues relating to the judicial process in the Court.

-90.221 Advanced Administrative Law S1 Hpw4 C3
+90.221 Advanced Administrative Law S2 Hpw4 C3

 Builds upon the administrative law topics covered in the compulsory part of the curriculum.
 Content varies from year to year because of the need to deal with contemporary problems, and a corpus of law which is ever more subject to reform both by legislation and by judicial decision-making.
 In some areas a comparative approach is taken to expose the many solutions possible in the search for administrative justice.
 The core of the subject is in the fields of judicial and tribunal review of administrative action.
-Particular attention is given to federal administrative law topics may also include contracts and torts of the Crown and other public authorities; ombudsmen; delegated legislation; freedom of information, and public corporations.
+Particular attention (amounting to over half of the subject) is given to federal administrative law and Freedom of Information.
+Topics may also include contracts and torts of the Crown and other public authorities; ombudsmen; delegated legislation; and public corporations.